HenrikMartinussen/SCWCD/README.md

 * Most examples are Maven 2/3 based, a few uses gradle, so you'll definately need latest maven version, and latest gradle version.
 * A few experiments use Ant for creating, starting, populating databases, som youll probably need that too.
 * Most projects doesn't rely on any specific IDE.
 Eventhough i mostly use Eclipse, maven or gradle buildfiles should be able to be used as is, or as basis for generated project files
 * A few projects use databases, Sql Server express is my preferred "heavy duty" RDBMS - some experiments use HSQLDB in various versions.
-Sql Server must be set up by hand - HSQLDB
+Sql Server must be set up by hand - HSQLDB experiments use in memory or "install-while-build" databases.
+Details are in the various local readme's
-* Database configuration
-* How to run tests
-* Deployment instructions
+* Also in the various local readme's are examples of build/test commands and URL's to hit for results.

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* You are free to copy any and all code you find useful.
+* If you have an opinion on anything (code, tests, builds, documentation etc.) don't be shy...

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* Henrik Martinussen